Few people in town would disagree that West Main Road's Coddington Highway and Two-Mile Corner junctions can get a little hairy.

-Despite some concerns over authority, procedures, effectiveness and lack of public input to date, the Middletown Town Council last month voted to allow the proposal for traffic circle roundabouts at Two-Mile Corner and Coddington Highway to proceed for public review at tonight's meeting.
+Despite some concerns over authority, procedures, effectiveness and lack of public input to date, the Middletown Town Council last month voted to allow the proposal for traffic circle and Coddington Highway to proceed for public review at tonight's meeting.

 The Planning Board is tasked with preparing a recommendation for the town to consider on whether to proceed with the project.
 The Town Council retains final voting authority and is likely to take a final vote on the matter as early as August.

 The proposal, put together by RIDOT, stems from an island-wide traffic study project managed by the Aquidneck Island Planning Commission over the last two years.